Articles on: Activity

 Setting up Timesheets, Screenshots, and Activity for Success

-Workstatus allows you to identify and overcome inefficiencies throughout your organization.
-The more you can visualize roadblocks, the easier and sooner you can address them.
+Workstatus helps you identify and eliminate inefficiencies across your organization.
+The more clearly you can visualize productivity trends and potential roadblocks, the easier it becomes to address them and improve overall performance.

 (https://support.workstatus.io/en/article/how-to-view-startstop-times-on-the-timesheets-page-1ci6okj/?bust=1623927486821), screenshots and activity metrics in Workstatus, you can help your team do their best work, together.
 That’s what Workstatus is about.
 Let’s get started.